History of calculus: Legacy

 The priority dispute had an effect of separating English-speaking mathematicians from those in continental Europe for many years.
 Only in the 1820s, due to the efforts of the Analytical Society, did Leibnizian analytical calculus become accepted in England.
 Today, both Newton and Leibniz are given credit for independently developing the basics of calculus.
 It is Leibniz, however, who is credited with giving the new discipline the name it is known by today: "calculus".
 Newton's name for it was "the science of fluents and fluxions".

+While neither of the two offered convincing logical foundations for their calculus according to mathematician Carl B. Boyer, Newton came the closest, with his best attempt coming in Principia, where he described his idea of "prime and ultimate ratios" and came extraordinarily close to the limit, and his ratio of velocities corresponded to a single real number, which would not be fully defined until the late nineteenth century.
+On the other hand, the calculus of Leibniz was from a "logical point of view, distinctly inferior to that of Newton, for it never transcended the view of $\frac{dy}{dx}$ as a quotient of infinitely small changes or differences in y and x."
+However, heuristically, it was a success, despite being a "failure" from a logical point of view.

 The work of both Newton and Leibniz is reflected in the notation used today.
 Newton introduced the notation $\dot{f}$ for the derivative of a function f.
 Leibniz introduced the symbol $\int$ for the integral and wrote the derivative of a function y of the variable x as $\frac{dy}{dx}$, both of which are still in use.

 Since the time of Leibniz and Newton, many mathematicians have contributed to the continuing development of calculus.
 One of the first and most complete works on both infinitesimal and integral calculus was written in 1748 by Maria Gaetana Agnesi.